Great and Unusual Online Shopping

 • Vermont Country Store (practical and hard-to-find candy and other foods, including regional specialties people away from home feel nostalgic about)

 • Enstrom Candies (favorite candy of Jane and Michael Stern, authors of Road Food).
-My friend Lynne got me hooked on their Dark chocolate almond toffee
+Lynne Lamberg got me hooked on their Dark chocolate almond toffee

 • Kringle Danish and other pastries (expensive but delicious)